MoonSulong/EventRecommendation/README.md

       * Only create specific number of instance of database, and the class can control the instance itself, and give the global access to outerclass

 ## Acknowledgement
-- Above figures credits to Hannah Wang
+- Above figures credit to Hannah Wang